Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 What is Ergonomics and Why is it Important?

-Step 1: Optimize Your Office Chair
+Step 1: Optimize your Office Chair

-Adjust the Seat Height
+Set the Seat Height

 Make sure your feet are flat on the floor and your knees are at a 90-degree angle.
 This promotes a natural posture and good circulation.